Chinese Masterpieces

 Imperial Ru Ware Moon-Glazed Tribute Vase in the Form of a Mallet

-This exceptionally fine tribute Ru-ware vase, crafted in a mallet form, features a remarkably soft and smooth moonlight white glaze, devoid of any agate in glaze mix.
+This exceptionally fine tribute Ru-ware vase, crafted in a mallet form, features a remarkably soft and smooth moonlight white glaze, devoid of any agate in the glaze mix.
 The vase is elegantly adorned with a single fire-gilded copper band encircling the rim.
 It is important to note that all Ru ware featuring fire-gilded bands is designated as tribute ware, historically presented to the Emperor and his court.
 The gilded band exhibits slight cleaning, revealing layered corrosion of reddish cuprite and green malachite, indicative of the piece's significant age.
-Accompanying microscopic photographs substantiate the absence of agate within the glaze, while the observable corrosion on the gilded band serves as a reliable marker of authenticity—considered superior to thermoluminescence (TL) testing by experts in the field.
+Accompanying microscopic photographs substantiate the absence of agate within the glaze, while the observable corrosion on the gilded band serves as a reliable marker of authenticity, considered superior to thermoluminescence (TL) testing by experts in the field.
 This authenticity cannot be replicated.
-Additionally, the vase bears five minute spur marks, consistently shaped and sized like sesame seeds.
+Additionally, the vase bears five-minute spur marks, consistently shaped and sized like sesame seeds.
 Standing approximately 7 inches tall, this piece is a notable relic from Emperor Huizong's surviving collection of Northern Song Imperial Ru-ware. ppjrs

 (click image to enlarge)